ar-jan/llm-venice/README.md

 `llm keys set venice`

-Fetch a list of the models available over the Venice API:
+To fetch a list of the models available over the Venice API:

 `llm venice refresh`

-You should re-run `refresh` whenever new models are made availabe or deprecated ones are removed.
+You should re-run the `refresh` command upon changes to the Venice API, when:

+- New models have been made availabe
+- Deprecated models have been removed
+- New capabilities have been added

 The models are stored in `venice_models.json` in the llm user directory.

 ## Usage

+List available Venice models:

+`llm models --query venice`

 ### Prompting